Jean Carle

+Biography

 Carle was born in Montreal, Quebec, the son of Robert and Gervaise (née Loignon) and was educated successively at Collège Jean-de-Brébeuf, Collège André-Grasset and the Université de Montréal.
-He served one of the vice-presidents of the Liberal Party in 1983-84, as president of the Quebec wing of the Young Liberals in 1984-85 and as an aide to Chrétien between 1984-1986.
+He served one of the vice-presidents of the Liberal Party in 1983–84, as president of the Quebec wing of the Young Liberals in 1984–85 and as an aide to Chrétien between 1984 and 1986.
 In 1984, Carle had supported John Turner against Chrétien, but when Chrétien asked him at a meeting why he had supported an Anglo against a fellow Québécois, leading a guilt-stricken Carle to defect over to the Chrétien camp.
 Chrétien soon grew fond of Carle, and hired him on as an assistant.
 On February 27, 1986, Carle attended the meeting between Chrétien and John Turner when Chrétien resigned, leading Carle to break down in tears.

-Starting in 1986, Carle worked as a public affairs consultant with MediaProfile, and served as the public affairs director for BCP Advertising between 1987-89.
+Starting in 1986, Carle worked as a public affairs consultant with MediaProfile, and served as the public affairs director for BCP Advertising between 1987 and 1989.
 When he was short of money in the 1980s, Chrétien allowed him to live rent-free in his basement at his Ottawa house.
 On 7 October 1989, he married Marie Elizabeth Thorne and has two children.
 Starting in 1990, Carle resumed his career as Chrétien's special executive assistant following his patron's return to politics when he became leader of the Liberal Party.
 Carle was so close to Chrétien that he was widely seen within the Liberal Party as Chrétien's "surrogate son".
 When Chrétien became prime minister, he appointed Carle to be his director of operations at the Prime Minister's Office, a post that Carle held until he retired from the PMO in February 1998.